Pylons/pyramid_skins/src/pyramid_skins/docs/registration.rst

           g.write(source)
           g.flush()

+          name = os.path.splitext(os.path.basename(g.name))[0]
+          count = 10
+          # retry a few times for discovery
+          while count:
               # sleep for a short while to discover the new file
-          import time
               time.sleep(0.5)

-          name = os.path.splitext(os.path.basename(g.name))[0]

               # verify existence
-          from zope.component import queryUtility
-          from pyramid_skins.interfaces import ISkinObject
               template = queryUtility(ISkinObject, name=name)
+              if template:
+                  break
+              count = count - 1
           assert template is not None, "Template does not exist: " + name if template:
               output = template()